bojanraic/local-k8s-env/README.md

 NOTES:
 - Podman is not supported yet as it is not a first-class citizen with KinD
-- Ubuntu 24.04 and Pop!_OS 24.04 are tested and known to work, although distros with a standard systemd might work as well
+- Ubuntu 22.04, 24.04 and Pop!_OS 24.04 are tested and known to work, although distros with a standard systemd/systemd-resolved setup might work as well

 All other dependencies are automatically managed by mise:
 - 🐍 Python